RakibR7/Mobile-App/README.md

    npm start
    ```

-4. Open the app using Expo Go on your mobile device
+4. Open the app using Expo Go on your mobile device and scan the barcode

 ** *Login and chat will not work without backend running. (make sure you have all you env files edited for your use case)**